adam-back/Volta-API/README.md

 *protected/reports/wrongCoordinates/:output*
 Gets the stations with GPS coordinates, then runs the stations' addresses through the Google geocode API.
 It then compares the save coordinates with what Google thinks they should be, throwing a flag on anything that has more than one mile difference.
 Returns for web display or csv.

+#### Media Schedules
+**protected/mediaSchedule/**

+*GET*
+Returns all media schedules with their associated presentation

+*POST*
+Adds a media schedule

+*PATCH*
+Replaces an existing media schedule with a new one
+- Carries over the PC Serial Number from the old schedule to the new one

+**protected/mediaSchedule/serial/:serialNumber**

+*GET*
+Returns the media schedule for the given PC Serial Number.
+Used by Media Players to access their media schedule.

+*POST*
+Sets the PC Serial Number attached to a schedule.
+Useful if a PC is swapped in a station, as it allows the media history for that station to be preserved.

+**protected/mediaSchedule/:id**

+*DELETE*
+Sets the deleted_at field for a schedule.
+Schedule is kept in database for historical purposes.

+#### Media Presentations
+**protected/mediaPresentation/**

+*GET*
+Returns all media presentations.

+*POST*
+Creates a new media presentation.

+**protected/mediaPresentation/:id**

+*GET*
+Returns the media presentation that corresponds to the given id.

+*DELETE*
+Sets the deleted_at field for the presentation.
+Presentation is kept in database for historical purposes.

+#### Media Slides

+**protected/mediaSlide/**

+*GET*
+Returns all media slides.

+*POST*
+Creates a new media slide.

+**protected/mediaSlide/:id**

+*DELETE*
+Sets the deleted_at field for the slide.
+Slide is kept in database for historical purposes.

 ## Stack

 - Express